SpectraLogic/ds3_java_sdk/ds3-sdk-integration/README.md

 ## Run

-To run the integrations tests you must be at the root of the project `ds3_java_sdk` and not in `ds3_java_sdk/integration`.
+To run the integrations tests you must be at the root of the project `ds3_java_sdk` and not in `ds3_java_sdk/ds3-sdk-integration`.

-Then execute:
+To execute only the unit tests (no device connection required):

+    ./gradlew clean ds3-sdk:test

+To execute only the integration tests:

-    ./gradlew clean integration:test
+    ./gradlew clean ds3-sdk-integration:test

-This will run only the integration tests.
-If you want to run the integration tests and the unit tests execute:
+To run both the integration tests and the unit tests execute:

     ./gradlew clean test

 The integration tests **should** clean up after themselves.
 If they do not, that is considered an error.